Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 Vincent Quigley, a staff engineer at Sanity, measured his own spend: "My Claude Code usage costs my company not an insignificant percent of what they pay me monthly.
 But for that investment: I ship features 2–3x faster, I can manage multiple development threads, I spend zero time on boilerplate.
 Budget for $1,000–1,500/month for a senior engineer going all-in on AI development."

-That's the real number.
-Not a marketing estimate — a staff engineer's actual credit card statement. $1–1.5K/month gets you a 2–3x multiplier.
-Budget for it and you get the gains.
+Not a marketing estimate — a staff engineer's actual credit card statement.
+Budget for it and you get the 2–3x multiplier.
 Cheap out and adoption stays shallow.

 The Post-Launch Roadmap: This Is Continuous, Not One-Time

 Claude Code isn't a project with a completion date.
-It's a platform.
-It evolves.
+It's a platform that evolves, and the gains follow a predictable arc:

 - Q1: Individual velocity surges.
 Process friction appears.

 - Q2: Process improves (stronger CLAUDE.md, hooks, skills).
-Bottlenecks crystallize.
+Bottlenecks crystallise.

 - Q3: Targeted fixes (hire reviewers, async workflows, cost discipline).
 Gains accelerate.